liuandy1207/Handbooks/PythonHandbook.md

 # Check if a specific element is in a list?
 ELEMENT in LIST

+# Get the index of the FIRST instance of a specific element in a list?
+LIST.index(ELEMENT)        # raises ValueError if ELEMENT is not in LIST

 # Add a specific element to the END of a list?
 LIST.append(ELEMENT)